charlesnagy/backbone-tastypie/README.md

 `Backbone.Collection.prototype.url` is overridden so it can build urls for a set of models.
 This is for example useful when using the `fetchRelated` method in [Backbone-relational](https://github.com/PaulUithol/Backbone-relational/).

+##### Backbone.Collection.prototype.fetchNext

+Fetches the next page by the URL provided by Tastypie

+##### Backbone.Collection.prototype.fetchPrevious

+Fetches the previous page by the URL provided by Tastypie

+##### Backbone.Collection.prototype.fetchPrevious.fetchSortedBy

+Fetches the result set sorted by the given key.

+It requires tasty pie to have the column enabled for sorting.

+##### Backbone.Collection.prototype.fetchPrevious.filtrate

+Filters the result set on server-side.